-When she asks you to do something with her, why not leave the dishes in the sink or your email unanswered for now?
+When they ask you to do something with them why not leave the dishes in the sink or your email unanswered for now?
 Sure, you were going to make that

 homemade present or wreath, but if you can't do it with your child, who cares?
 (If you do it with your child, it won't look perfect, but you'll

 2. Manage Expectations.
-Ask your child to carefully consider his desires and tell you four gift ideas:
+Ask your child to carefully consider their desires and tell you four gift ideas: